SRON-Earth/Balsa/README.md

 	             concurrent_trainers = 1,
 	             single_precision = False )

-The 'single_precision' flag switches from double-precision representation to single-precision.
+The `single_precision` flag switches from double-precision representation to single-precision.
 This leads to reduced memory usage and faster training, at the expense of precision, and possibly predictive performance.
 The purpose of the other parameters is described in the C++ Balsa documentation.

 ### Additional Classification Options